palomapiot/metahate/DATASHEET.md

 - **What (other) tasks could the dataset be used for?**

-  The dataset could be used for anything related to modeling or understanding hate speech on social media.
+  The dataset could be used for anything related to modelling or understanding hate speech on social media.

 - **Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?** *(For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks)  If so, please provide a description.
 Is there anything a future user could do to mitigate these undesirable harms?)*